g-cqd/Fonts/README.md

 ## Introduce Fonts

-I know, you know, we know, fonts can be expansive.
-But it is really easy to find free files of them.
+I know, you know, we know, fonts are often expansive.
+But it is really easy to find free official files of them.
 So there are so much of them here and it's not going to stop.

 ## Versions

-19 - 1 - 10 : 1.0.0 : raw files, some bugs/errors can remain
+January 10th 2019 : 1.0.0 : raw files, some bugs/errors can remain